 My portable HF transceiver is a Sierra CW QRP transceiver.
 The Sierra is described in the ARRL Handbook 1996 and later issues.
-It is manufactured by Wilderness Radio in California.
+Back then, it was manufactured by Wilderness Radio in California.
 The Sierra is no longer in production.

-The Sierra comes as a kit with one main circuit board and 213 parts.
-All controls and connectors are soldered directly onto the main PCB.
+The Sierra came as a kit with one main circuit board and 213 parts.
+All controls and connectors were soldered directly onto the main PCB.

-I am using the DL-QRP-PA amplifier to obtain 4-5 W output.
-The power amplifier is mounted on the rear panel.
+I used the DL-QRP-PA amplifier to obtain 4-5 W output.
+The power amplifier was mounted on the rear panel.

 A balanced antenna tuner is needed for antennas like multiband wire doublet.
 The homemade unit has three functions:

 My portable antenna is a balanced center-fed wire antenna inspired by the chapter A Universal HF antenna system in the book "Simple, low-cost wire Antennas for radio amateurs" by William I. Orr and Stuart D. Cowan (ISBN 0823087077).

 This antenna is sometimes call a center-fed Zepp, sometimes a Doublet.

 L is tip-to-tip measurement of the flat-top.
 S is the length of the balanced open-wire transmission line.
 For ease of tuning, L+S should equal one of the four dimension combinations 34.6 m (110') or 40.5 m (133') or 54.0 m (177') or 64.8 m (212').